payu-india/CMS-Chatbot/reference/Merchant Wallet/closed-loop-wallet-apis/retrieve-customer-record-api-1.md

 metadata:
   robots: index
 ---
-The **Retrieve Customer Record** API allows you to fetch customer details using various identifiers such as customerId, mobileNumber, email, or urn.
+The **Retrieve Customer Record** API allows you to fetch customer details using various identifiers such as customerId, mobileNumber or urn.

 ## Environment